-All travelers to South America orshould keep their yellow fever vaccinations up to date and that little yellow booklet which serves as proof of having received the vaccine with them wherever they go.
-This is not a health warning — as unless you are going into the heart of or deep into the Amazon during a yellow fever outbreak the chances of catching this disease are so slight as to be negligible – but an administrative one: some countries may deny you entry without documentation that you have been vaccinated.
+All travelers to South America or Africa should keep their yellow fever vaccinations up to date and that little yellow booklet which serves as proof of having received the vaccine with them wherever they go.
+This is not a health warning — as unless you are going into the heart of Africa or deep into the Amazon during a yellow fever outbreak the chances of catching this disease are so slight as to be negligible – but an administrative one: some countries may deny you entry without documentation that you have been vaccinated.
 The worst part of this is the fact that because many countries have this clause written into their entry requirements some airlines will not let you board a flight to such a place without first seeing proof that your yellow fever vaccine is up to date.

-The spiderwebs of modern.
+The spiderwebs of modern world travel.

 “I’ve never been asked for yellow fever documents,” some travelers have told me as though they are immune to such regulations.

 It matters little if you are not asked for proof of yellow fever vaccine five times if the sixth time you are busted and denied entry to a country or prevented from boarding a flight.
 Honestly, I’m not prepared to forfeit a thousand dollars worth of air tickets or be forced to pay for an expensive exit flight on the chance that I may not be asked for proof of my yellow fever vaccine.
 The fact of the matter is that I could be asked, many travelers are asked, and the stakes are high if you are among the un-auspiciousness handful who have their travel plans disrupted because they failed to get a simple vaccine.
 This seems like an unwarranted chance to take, especially since yellow fever vaccines and the little yellow certification booklets that accompany them can often be had in countries where the diesease is present for a nominal fee or even for free.

 Examples of travelers being denied entry to countries or refused boarding on aircraft because of the inability to produce a yellow fever vaccine certificate